Zemanta/engineering-at-zemanta/8-Ecosystem.md

 ## DSP - Demand Side Platform

-Contrary to SSPs offer specific tehnology
+Contrary to SSPs offer tehnology directly to adverisers and advertising agencies that offer holistic advertsing services to to businesses who want to advertise their products and services.

-Entities plugged into exchanges
+Entities plugged into exchanges are usually DSPs who implement the RTB protocol and offer means to run adversing camapigns built on top of a very primitive protocal as RTB.